MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 1. Click **Yes**, then close the **Settings** window.

-   Visual studio displays the solution and project.
+   Visual Studio displays the solution and project.

    :::image type="content" source="media/new-project-created.msft.png" alt-text="The resulting project." lightbox="media/new-project-created.msft.png":::

 <!-- ====================================================================== -->
-## Step 4 - Install the WinUI 2 NuGet package
+## Step 7 - Install the WinUI 2 NuGet package

 1. Right-click the project in Solution Explorer, and then select **Manage NuGet Packages**.